Introduction

 Checklists and metadata standard

-- The identification and description of plant materials should comply with the standard for the identification of plant genetic resources, The Multi-Crop Passport Descriptor (MCPD).
+- The identification and description of plant materials should comply with the standard for the identification of plant genetic resources, the Multi-Crop Passport Descriptor (MCPD).

 - The minimal fields from MCPD are listed in the Biological Material section of the Minimum Information About Plant Phenotyping Experiments (MIAPPE) metadata standard.